wassname/InnerPiSSA_private/docs/img/loss_geometry_instructions.md

 ## Technical Requirements

 ### Space and Geometry
-- **Coordinate system**: 2D projection of high-dimensional U-space (output singular vectors from SVD(W))
+- **Coordinate system**: 2D projection of high-dimensional S-space (output singular vectors from SVD(W))
 - **Origin**: Center point at (0, 250) in diagram coordinates
 - **Axes**: U₁ (horizontal) and U₂ (vertical), standard orientation
-- **Coherence boundary**: Circle centered at origin with radius ~180px, representing backprojection of logp constraint into U-space
+- **Coherence boundary**: Circle centered at origin with radius ~180px, representing backprojection of logp constraint into S-space

 ### Key Vectors (all originate from origin)
 1. **`pref_dir`** (blue, vertical):